-Luxembourg is a politically and financially stable EU country with an AAA-Rating and is also a globally recognized financial centre.
-The country is a founding member of the EU, OECD, FATF, and the Eurozone, offering strong political support for the financial services industry, investor-friendly legislation and an attractive legal and tax framework.
+Luxembourg is a politically and financially stable EU country with a AAA-Rating and is also a globally recognized financial centre.
+The country is a founding member of the EU, OECD, FATF and the Eurozone, offering strong political support for the financial services industry, investor-friendly legislation and an attractive legal and tax framework.
 Its responsive and pragmatic regulatory and tax authorities have made the country a leading financial centre.

 Luxembourg is the premier wealth management centre in the Eurozone and the second largest investment fund centre in the world with currently more than EUR 4,7 trillion of assets under management.

 Luxembourg is also a forerunner in implementing EU regulations and international standards, always opting for the most investor and business-friendly implementation possible.

 Why set up a family wealth management company (SPF)?